jorvlan/scripts/Matlab/Eye-tracking/Pupil Labs/README.md

 4. Use 'Pupil_2ndlevel_initialize.m' to initialize the .mat data structure for group analysis (statistics).

-To be added:

-5. Use 'pupil_2nd_level.m' to visually inspect the group descriptives (average pupil diameter, timeseries of the pupil diameter).
+5. Use 'pupil_2nd_level_Pupil_Labs.m' to compute the group descriptives (average pupil diameter, timeseries of the pupil diameter).